grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/4-Post_Installation.md

 ### Build out Openstack flavors, networks, etc.

-1. Log in to the undercloud as the stack user.
+1. Log in to the undercloud director as the stack user.

 2. Cut and paste the following: